oelin/statistical-path-planning/README.md

 ## Method

-Borrowing from [[1]](#references), we cast the problem of mimicing CBS to a supervised learning task in which we wish to predict the action $y_t$ taken by an agent, given its local FOV $X_t$.
-Note each example $(X_t, y_t)$ is assumed to be i.i.d.
-Although this assumption may be false, the success of [[1]](#references) suggests modelling of temporal dependencies is unneccessary to achieve high accuracy.
+Borrowing from [[1]](#references), we cast the problem of mimicing CBS to a supervised learning task in which we wish to predict the action taken by an agent given its local FOV.
+Note each labelled example is assumed to be i.i.d.
+Although this assumption may be false, the success of [[1]](#references) suggests that modelling temporal dependencies is not required to achieve high accuracy.

-Using this formulation, we compile a large dataset of CBS solutions [[5]](#references) and train several models to
+Using this framework, we compile a large dataset containing CBS solutions to path planning problems on 20x20 maps [[5]](#references).
+Specifically, we train a three layer CNN, a logistic regression model and a naive bayes classifier (NBC).

-We compile a large dataset of CBS solutions
+## Evaluation

+Despite the simplicity of our models, they demonstrate an ability to accurately mimic the behaviour of CBS in unknown environments.
+Visualizations from our logistic regression model elucidate linear correlations between FOV features and an agent's action when controlled by CBS.